directus/directus/docs/extensions/creating-extensions.md

 # Creating Extensions

-The easiest way to create an extension is to use the `create-directus-extension` utility:
+To create an extension, use the `create-directus-extension` utility:

 ```bash
 npx create-directus-extension@latest